 This is my current favorite productivity app.
 I use it to keep track of things like homework, personal tasks, gift ideas, shopping lists, personal wish lists, upcoming video games, etc. I previously used Trello and Google Keep to track tasks and random bits of information, but Notion has been a game changer.
 While the full experience is locked behind a paywall, you can get the paid tier for free if you have a university (.edu) email.
 If you haven't already, I would suggest giving it a try.
 Use this referral link to get some free credit on your account to use if you decide to use any of the paid tiers.

 Additionally, if you are looking for some cool tools to modify your desktop client experience, check out notion-enhancer by dragonwocky.
-Release v0.10.0 added a tabs feature so you can get a browser-like experience in the desktop client and (my personal favorite) dracula theme.
+Release v0.11.0 added a browser extension, so now it can be used on all desktop platforms and most browsers.

 Have you ever wondered if there was an app to combine all of your messaging apps into 1?
 Well, Ferdi is the answer.
 I used to keep multiple tabs and programs open so I could see all of my messaging services at once, but with Ferdi, they are all neatly packaged in one application.
 Any messaging service with a web app can be accessed through Ferdi.
 Give it a try, I'm sure you will enjoy it as much as I do.
 The best part, it's free and open source!